Thompson Sampling-Based Learning and Control for Unknown Dynamic Systems: Introduction

-The remainder of this work is organized as follows: Section \ref{sec:Problem Formulation} formulates the considered ALC problem; Section \ref{sec:Preliminaries} introduces some useful definitions and lemmas; Section \ref{sec:MainResults} presents the main results of this work, including the parameterization of the function space, the learning method based on TS, the learning convergence analysis, and the discussion of the control regret; Section \ref{sec:NumericalExperiments} provides numerical experiments to validate the effectiveness of the proposed methods; and Section \ref{sec:Conclusion} concludes this work and discusses potential future works.
+The remainder of this work is organized as follows: Section \ref{sec:Problem Formulation} formulates the considered ALC problem; Section \ref{sec:Preliminaries} introduces some useful definitions and lemmas; Section \ref{sec:MainResults} presents the main results of this work, including the parameterization of the function space, the learning method based on TS, the learning convergence analysis, and the discussion of the control regret; Section \ref{sec:extensions} provides several extensions and discussions, including reward functions with nonstationary distributions, closed-loop stability, and computational complexity; Section \ref{sec:NumericalExperiments} provides numerical experiments to validate the effectiveness of the proposed methods; and Section \ref{sec:Conclusion} concludes this work and discusses potential future works.